CESOP reporting: rules, thresholds and who must file

 If you operate cross-border on a Freedom-of-Services passport:

-- Open tax registrations in those member states in parallel — this is the long pole.
+- Open tax registrations in the member states where you are the reporting PSP, in parallel — this is the long pole, measured in weeks per country.

-- Run a Q1 dry submission so audits do not catch you in your first live quarter.
+- Run a Q1 dry submission against each portal so audits do not catch you in your first live quarter.